niraj-sachania/MetaEthics/readme.md

 ### Wireframes

-Initial design mockups created with Balsamiq to establish layout and user flow:
+Initial design mockups created with Balsamiq and Visily to establish layout and user flow:

 **Desktop Wireframe**